Electr0Gunner/Funkin-SynapseEngine/README.md

-# Friday Night Funkin VLegacy Engine
+# Friday Night Funkin Synapse Engine

 Modding engine created to make modding easier on legacy versions of FNF (<= 0.2.8), made to limit source code editing as much as possible and follow the existing modding methods (V-Slice).